Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Until then, teachers should simply expect variability in learners' success in pronunciation and encourage their efforts to improve.

 **Instruction**
-+ We now know that a number of empirical research on pronunication was built on faulty evidence.
++ We now know that a number of empirical research on pronunication were built on faulty evidence.

 **Summary**
 + That well-known finding has proved misleading because it emphasizes what learnes cannot usually achieve(perfect pronunciation) rather than what they are capable of achieving(intelligible speech)